rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

 ## Numeric Base of Dice

 We usually deal with Base-10 (decimal) and Base-2 (binary).
- In fact, anytime we say "bits" when referring to a number we're referring to the length of a binary number.
+ In fact, when we say "bits"
+ we're referring to the length of a binary number.

 But we can represent numbers in any arbitrary base.